 ACH fraud can be committed in a number of ways.
 The most common way ACH fraud is committed is by obtaining banking information from targets via phishing emails and malware.
 The malware monitors keystrokes and can obtain passwords and saved forms from almost any device.
 ACH fraudsters only need two important pieces of information to gain access to a person’s bank account – a routing number and checking account number.
 This information is sometimes provided directly by the victim, and once the money is taken, the victim is usually on the hook by the bank for the drafted amount.

-Sadly, as implied above, ACH fraud is becoming more and more common, and it is believed that fraudsters intentionally target certain types of individuals.
+Sadly, as implied above, ACH fraud is becoming more and more common.
+It is believed that fraudsters intentionally target certain types of individuals.
 According to the Federal Bureau of Investigation (FBI), ACH fraud has cost consumers and law enforcement agencies more than $100 million as of 2009.
 This figure is believed to be higher since many victims do not file police reports out of embarrassment.

-Another way ACH fraud can be committed is when a network of fraudsters will pose as a “bank” or “lending company” in an attempt to gain financial information from a victim.
-The fraudsters will often send emails or letters stating the victim has been approved for a loan or credit card, but they must provide their checking account information so the bank will know where to deposit the money.
-These fraud attempts can be hard to spot, and more advanced criminals sometimes use the name of legitimate and well-known financial institution.
+There are many ways ACH fraud can be committed.
+In an attempt to gain information from a victim, a network of fraudsters may pose as a “bank” or “lending company.”
+The fraudsters will often send emails or letters stating the victim has been approved for a loan or credit card.
+However, they must provide their checking account information so the bank will know where to deposit the money.
+These fraud attempts can be hard to spot.
+More advanced criminals sometimes use the name of legitimate and well-known financial institutions.